tailwindlabs/tailwindui-issues/README.md

 **[Join the Tailwind UI Discord Community](https://tailwindui.com/discord)**

 Because every project is different and the way independently authored pieces of code interact can be complex and time-consuming to understand, **we do not offer technical support or consulting**.
-We do monitor the Discord community closely and will happily chime in with answers or advice if we see a question we are able to help with (we're friendly Canadians, you should see how much time we spend helping people for free already), we just can't guarantee official technical support as part of your purchase.
+We do hang out in the Discord community ourselves and will happily chime in with answers or advice if we see a question we are able to help with, but we don't guarantee first-party technical support as part of your purchase.